-Pierre Gasly will make his 75th appearance with the Red Bull junior team at the 2022 Bahrain Grand Prix.
+Pierre Gasly will make his 89th appearance with the Red Bull junior team at the 2022 Italian Grand Prix, equalling Kvyat for the most races spent at the team.
 Gasly’s time at the team follows a similar route to his former team-mate Kvyat.
 Gasly made his debut with Toro Rosso at the 2017 Malaysian Grand Prix and raced with the team until the end of the 2018 season.
 He made the step up to Red Bull at the start of 2019 but was demoted back to the junior team after only twelve races.

-Since his return to Toro Rosso, Gasly has excelled at the team.
+Since his return to Toro Rosso, Gasly has excelled.
 Under their new AlphaTauri branding, Gasly took the team’s second victory at the 2020 Italian Grand Prix and secured further podium finishes at the 2019 Brazilian Grand Prix and the 2021 Azerbaijan Grand Prix.

 Jean-Eric Vergne, 58 races